Sue Worthington Bradley

 Sue Worthington Bradley (born Sue Worthington Cox; December 25, 1883 – August 30, 1970) was the American First Lady of Guam from 1929 to 1931.
 She was the wife of naval Governor of Guam Willis W. Bradley.

 Early life

 On December 25, 1883, Bradley was born as Sue Worthington Cox in Baltimore, Maryland.
-Bradley's father was Henry Cox (1847-1915).
-Bradley's mother was Elizabeth Janney (nee Merrefield) Cox (1850-1926).
+Bradley's father was Henry Cox.
+Bradley's mother was Elizabeth Janney (nee Merrefield) Cox.
 Bradley's siblings include Rebecca, Lillian, Josephine and Douglas.

-Bradley attended Edgeworth School, a day and boarding school in Baltimore, Maryland.
+Bradley attended Edgeworth School, a day and boarding school in Baltimore.

 Career

 In 1929, when Willis W. Bradley was appointed the military Governor of Guam, Bradley became the First Lady of Guam on June 11, 1929, until March 15, 1931.

 Bradley became the President of Officers' Wives Club.

 On March 26, 1964, Bradley sponsored the launching of USS Bradley at Bethlehem Steel Co in San Francisco, California.
 The USS Bradley was named for Bradley's husband, Captain Willis Winter Bradley, Jr.